 Dr. Baker is a speech-language pathologist, clinical researcher, and an associate professor of Allied Health, with Western Sydney University and South Western Sydney Local Health District, Australia.
-Her research focuses of assessment and intervention for children with speech sound disorders.
+Her research focuses on assessment and intervention for children with speech sound disorders.
 She is passionate about supporting speech-language pathologists' implementation of high-quality clinical research into everyday clinical practice.

-Kirrie J. Ballard, Ph.D. /kıri bælad/ Professor, University of Sydney, Lidcombe, New South Wales, Australia
+Kirrie J. Ballard, Ph.D. /kiri bælad/ Professor, The University of Sydney, Lidcombe, New South Wales, Australia